 Individual bids were recently solicited for several pieces of equipment including an excavator, forklift, tractor, and a wood chipper.
 The council approved the bids for new equipment totaling almost $200,000.

 The Council will meet again on Wednesday, February 24th for a worksession to discuss future operations for the Urbandale Indoor Public Swimming Pool.

 February 16, 2021 - Council Worksession

 The City Council met for a worksession on Tuesday, February 16 via videoconference.
 The City Council received a report from staff summarizing the 2020 Urbandale Citizen Survey.
 Read the full results on the City website.

 The Urbandale Public Library director provided an overview of the Library’s reopening plan.
 The interior of the Library had largely been closed from March 2020 until this month.
 The Library anticipates a hybrid model which allows for some Library interior browsing while continuing curbside service.
-For more details on the Library’s offerings and COVID mitigation policies, see the Library reopening section on the Library website.
+For more details on the Library’s offerings and COVID mitigation policies, see the Library website.